Tutorial Gateway

 String.valueOf(char ch);

-This Java String valueOf method will accept the Character Array as the parameter.
-Next, it returns the string representation of Char array.
+This Java valueOf function will accept the Character Array as the parameter.
+Next, it returns the string representation of the Char array.

 //In order to use in program